HorizenOfficial/nodetracker/README.md

       *  NODE_ENV=production npm install

   3. Run setup (this will refresh the list of servers) in the tracker's config folder.
      You should be able to accept all the previous values.
 There are two new propmts: the node type (secure or super) and an optional category.
-The category can be used to help sort nodes into groups in API calls.
+The category can be used to help filter your nodes (if you have many) in certain API calls.

       * node setup